nksusn/HOSPICE-APP/README.md

-# this is a dating app
+# this is a hospital app